 Detoxing the skin isn't just down to your skin care routine or the products you use, but is also achieved by making a few changes to your lifestyle.
 The following tips should get your skin ship-shape in no time.

 Water: This will be your best friend during a skin detox.
 Drinking water and only water will create a major difference in the appearance of your skin.
-It is recommended to drink 6-8 glasses of water a day to avoid dehydration and combat negative impacts on your skin.
-For extra detoxing, try lemon infused water which is known to speed up your metabolism and promote a healthy digestion.
+It is recommended to drink six to eight glasses of water a day to avoid dehydration and combat negative impacts on your skin.
+For extra detoxing, try lemon-infused water which is known to speed up your metabolism and promote healthy digestion.

 Tea: No, not your usual English Breakfast tea, but natural teas like green, nettle, ginger and dandelion.
 They will not only contribute to your water intake, but are also great for the health of your body and skin.